Adjunct Senior Research Scholar

-Trained as an art historian and archaeologist, Agnes Hsu-Tang is a cultural heritage policy advisor and documentarian.
-Since 2006, Agnes has served on UNESCO World Heritage Centre’s scientific committees, participated on missions to China, Uzbekistan, and Turkmenistan, spoken at international conferences, and authored a white paper on the multi-national nominations of the Qhapag Ñan and the Continental Silk Road.
-In 2013, Agnes advised the United States Cultural Property Advisory Committee on the renewal of the bilateral agreement with China to reduce the illicit trafficking of cultural objects.
-Prior, Agnes was the Special Assistant to the former United States Ambassador to China and Korea, the late James R. Lilley.
+Dr. Hsu-Tang is an international cultural heritage policy advisor trained in archaeology and art history.
+From 2006 to 2013, Agnes served on UNESCO World Heritage Centre’s scientific committees and participated on three missions to Uzbekistan, Turkmenistan, and Western China; she spoke at international conferences on cultural heritage protection and authored a white paper on the multi-national nominations of the Qhapag Ñan and the Continental Silk Road (Chang’an to Tianshan Corridor).
+From 2013 to 2014, Agnes advised President Obama’s Cultural Property Advisory Committee on the renewal of United States’ 2009 bilateral agreement with China to reduce the illicit trafficking of cultural objects.
+Prior to graduate studies, Agnes served under the late U.S. Ambassador James R. Lilley, a former envoy to China, Korea, and Taiwan.

-Dr. Hsu-Tang’s recent scholarly contributions include two exhibitions, “Chinese in America: Exclusion/Inclusion” at the New-York Historical Society (2014-15), “China’s Lost Civilization: The Mystery of Sanxingdui” at the Bowers Museum (2014-15), and the English-language libretto of the new opera Paradise Interrupted at the 2015 Spoleto USA and 2016 Lincoln Center Festival.
-Trained in Classical music since childhood, Dr. Hsu-Tang made her debut at the Kennedy Center for the Performing Arts in 1989.
+In addition to publications and lectures, Dr. Hsu-Tang’s recent scholarly contributions include four exhibitions: “Chinese in America: Exclusion/Inclusion” at the New-York Historical Society (2014-15), “China’s Lost Civilization: The Mystery of Sanxingdui” at the Bowers Museum (2014-15), Asia Society inaugural Triennial “We Do Not Dream Alone” (2020-21), and the New-York Historical Society’s “Dreaming Together” (2020-21).
+Agnes also contributed to the dramaturgy and libretto of a contemporary opera, Paradise Interrupted, which premiered at the 2015 Spoleto Festival USA and 2016 Lincoln Center Festival.
+Formerly trained as a Classical musician, Dr. Hsu-Tang made her debut at the Kennedy Center for the Performing Arts in 1989.

-“Structured Perceptions of Real and Imagined Landscapes in Early Imperial China” in Geography, Ethnography, and Perceptions of the World from Antiquity to the Renaissance (Oxford, 2009)
+“Structured Perceptions of Real and Imagined Landscapes in Early Imperial China” in Geography, Ethnography, and Perceptions of the World from Antiquity to the Renaissance (Oxford: Wiley-Blackwell, 2009)

-“An Emic Perspective of the Ancient Mapmaker’s Art” Journal of the Royal Asiatic Society (Cambridge, 2007)
+“An Emic Perspective of the Ancient Mapmaker’s Art” in Journal of the Royal Asiatic Society (Cambridge: Cambridge University Press, 2007)

-The Exceptional Universal Value of the Road Systems in Ancient Empires: A Comparative Study of the Chinese Oasis Route of the Early Silk Road and the Qhapag Ñan (UNESCO, 2006)
+White paper: The Exceptional Universal Value of the Road Systems in Ancient Empires: A Comparative Study of the Chinese Oasis Route of the Early Silk Road and the Qhapag Ñan (Paris: UNESCO, 2006)